10 tips for stressful flights to help you calm down and make flying more pleasant

 Avoid caffeine

 As it is widely known, caffeine raises our heartbeats, which makes us more alert, but also more nervous.
 If flying makes you stressed, the best idea would be to avoid drinking coffee, or energetic drinks just before and during your flight.
 Wine is also not a good idea.
-I usually find it best to drink plenty water when I am stressed, not only during difficult fligts.
+I usually find it best to drink plenty water when I am stressed, not only during difficult flights.
 You can carry with you this LifeStraw filter bottle to limit some spendings (as we all know the airport shopping is expensive), which will also serve you on many trips.

 Talk to your flight neighbour

-When you are nervous flyer it is always isotretinoin online good to distract yourself by starting a chat with a neighbour.
+When you are nervous flyer it is always good to distract yourself by starting a chat with a neighbour.
 If you inform them that flying stresses you, they might reassure you, especially at the take off and landing.
 A conversation with another person is a good way to take your mind off the flying related thoughts.

 Think positively